5 DIY Ways To Do Knife Rust Removal

 White vinegar rust removal is an easy, inexpensive DIY way to remove rust from your kitchen knives or blades.

-- Rinse off with warm water and dry with a towel before handling again so you don't get any more rust on your hands than necessary!
+4. Rinse the knife off with warm water and dry it with a towel before handling again.

 2. How To Remove Rust From A Knife With Baking Soda